Rob Simmons: Stonington First Selectman

 In 2015, Simmons was elected First Selectman of Stonington, Connecticut.
 He was sworn into office on November 16, 2015.
 In 2019, he did not seek reelection for First Selectman.
 He was succeeded by Danielle Chesebrough.
 She took over on November 18, 2019.

 Personal life

 Simmons is married to the former Edith Heidi Paffard.
-They have a son Robert and a daughter Jane.
+They have a son, Robert, and a daughter, Jane.
+He is an Episcopalian.